sirtorry/appStoreTopApps/README.md

 # Top 10 Downloaded Apps
-Retrieves the RSS feed for top 10 free apps, processes the XML and displays the result
+Android app that retrieves the RSS feed for top 10 free apps, processes the XML and displays the result